-Authorization to Take Courses at Other Undergraduate Institutions be completed online and approved by the Academic Dean.
-The request is not confirmed until the student receives notice of approval via email.
-The Authorization to Take Courses at Other Undergraduate Institutions Form must be submitted before the start of the semester in which the course will be taken.
+Once a student is enrolled at WITS, all courses must be taken at WITS unless written permission is obtained in advance.
+Any student who wishes to take a course at an institution other than WITS (including any partnering institution) must fill out the Authorization to Take a Course at Another Undergraduate Institution Form.
+The form must be completed online and approved by the Academic Dean.
+The request is not confirmed until the student receives notice of approval via their Populi Activity Feed.
+The Authorization to Take a Course at Another Undergraduate Institution Form must be submitted before the start of the semester in which the course will be taken.
 The form is available on the WITS website under Current Students.